Polarimetric analysis of STEREO observations of sungrazing Kreutz comet C/2010 E6 (STEREO)

 The image analysis and data plotting were both conducted using a bespoke IDL (Interactive Data Language\footnote{IDL version 8.7, Harris Geospatial Solutions, Boulder, Colorado}) package named \texttt{composite} (\textbf{com}et \textbf{po}larisation \textbf{s}ystematic \textbf{i}ntegration-based analysis \textbf{te}chnique).
 It is a semi-automated series of routines fine-tuned for use with \textit{STEREO}/SECCHI/COR2 polarised image triplet data.
 It was inspired by similar work on \textit{STEREO} observations of comet C/2011 W3 (Lovejoy) \citep{Thompson2015} and, more recently, comet C/2012 S1 (ISON) \citep{Thompson2019paper}.

-Firstly, the image triplets undergo standard pre-processing using the \texttt{SECCHI\_PREP} routine from the SolarSoft library for IDL -- a handful of other useful SolarSoft routines is utilised within \texttt{composite} as well \citep{EichstedtThompsonEtAl2008,SolarSoft1998}.
+Initially the image triplets undergo standard pre-processing using the \texttt{SECCHI\_PREP} routine from the SolarSoft library for IDL -- a handful of other useful SolarSoft routines is utilised within \texttt{composite} as well \citep{EichstedtThompsonEtAl2008,SolarSoft1998}.
 Orbital parameters for the comet from the relevant Minor Planet Center circular are utilised \citep{MPC_circular_2010IAUC}.
 Along with the positional and pointing information of the spacecraft, they are used to find the plane of the comet's orbit, in which the dust tail is assumed to lie; all data points in the images are then mapped onto this plane.
 From this the distances between the comet (and points along the tail) and the Sun, the spacecraft, etc. can be determined, as well as all the relevant angles, including the phase angle $\phi$ between the Sun, the comet and its tail, and the spacecraft.
 Some of the extracted data is overplotted on the coronagraph imagery in Figure \ref{fig:CK10E060_sundist}.